New Format for EMEA Masters 2025: Fearless Draft, New Structure

 What is EMEA Masters in League of Legends?

 League of Legends' EMEA Masters tournament is designed to feature the game's strongest European, Middle Eastern and African talent.
-It is part of the prestigious League of Legends EMEA Championship (LEC) circuit.
-Players from different EMEA regional leagues (ERLs) will congregate at the event to battle through several Splits for glory and a share of its massive 4.7 million USD prize pool.
+It is part of the prestigious League of Legends EMEA ecosystem.

 The League of Legends team previously teased significant ERL and EMEA Masters changes in November 2024.
 Riot Games has released a full breakdown of what fans can expect.
 Unlike previous years, the 2025 EMEA Masters will have a three-split format with one Split each in Winter, Spring and Summer.
 The Winter and Spring Splits will include GLS Group Stage matchups, and early-tournament regional protections will encourage more cross-regional competition.